iampjeetsingh/TLE/README.md

   - Grandmaster
   - International Grandmaster
   - Legendary Grandmaster
+  - 1 Star
+  - 2 Star
+  - 3 Star
+  - 4 Star
+  - 5 Star
+  - 6 Star
+  - 7 Star
+    You don't need to manually create the roles instead your can use the following commands `;createroles codeforces` and `;createroles codechef`.
+    For now, codechef based roles are not updated automatically instead you'll need to run `;roleupdate codechef` after every contest's rating changes are published.
+Since, the frequency of contests is low on codechef, the moderators can take care of it.
 - One of the bot's commands require problemsets to be cached.
 Run `;cache problemsets all` at the very first time the bot is used.
 The command may take around 10 minutes to run.

 ## Usage